-When an employee’s professional responsibilities make it possible for him or her to influence the status or circumstances of a student and when a romantic and/or sexual relationship occurs or has occurred between the employee and the student, an inherent conflict of interest arises.
+When an employee’s professional responsibilities make it possible for him or her to influence the status or circumstances of a student, including but not limited to relevant administrative decisions and actions, a romantic and/or sexual relationship creates an inherent conflict of interest and participating in such roles of influence is prohibited.
 When a conflict of this nature occurs, the employee must disclose the relationship so that a resolution to the conflict can be sought.

 Romantic and/or sexual relationships between an employee and a student have the potential to pose risks to the employee, the student, and third parties.
 As a matter of sound judgment and professional ethics, all employees have a responsibility to avoid any apparent or actual conflict between their professional responsibilities and personal relationships with students.
 This policy defines the norms the University expects employees to observe if they are having or have had a romantic and/or sexual relationship with a student.

-This policy does not apply to or supplant situations covered under the University’s sexual harassment policy, Standard Practice Guide 201.89-0, or the policy on the appointment of relatives or others with close personal or external business relationships, Standard Practice Guide 201.23.
+This policy will be implemented in coordination with other policies, including situations covered under the University's Sexual and Gender-Based Misconduct policy, Standard Practice Guide 601.89, and the policy on the appointment of relatives and others with close personal or external business relationships, Standard Practice Guide 201.23.

-Also see SPG 601.22 Faculty-Student Relationships, which addresses relationships between a student and a member of the instructional faculty or any other individual who has supervisory responsibility for students in an educational setting.
+Also see SPG 601.22, Prohibitions Regarding Sexual, Romantic, Amorous, and/or Dating Relationships Between Teachers and Learners, which addresses relationships between a student and a member of the instructional faculty or any other individual who has supervisory responsibility for students in an educational setting, and SPG 201.97, Supervisor Employee Relationships, which addresses relationships between a student employee and a supervisor.

 Regulations and Definitions